 Join Us for a Tour!

-Walking Tours of Oberlin Village lead by a FOV volunteer is available the third Saturday of each month starting at 10 a.m.
+Walking Tours of Oberlin Village lead by an FOV volunteer are available the third Saturday of each month.
+Tours start at 1:30 p.m.
+October through April, and at 10:00 a.m.
+May through September.
 Custom dates can be scheduled for groups of 10 or more.

 Tours are free but you must sign up by completing our contact us form.